2026 Hourly Wage Inflation Calculator Table

 Data courtesy of the U.S. Bureau of Labor Statistics

-How To Read Our Historical Inflation Rate Table
+How to Read Our Historical Inflation Rate Table

-How To Calculate Hourly Wage Adjusted for Inflation
+How to Calculate Hourly Wage Adjusted for Inflation

-If you’re negotiating a raise, you could argue that $29.37 is the minimum you should be making to keep up with the cost of living.
+If you’re negotiating a raise, you could argue that $33.08 is the minimum you should be making to keep up with the cost of living.

-What Is Inflation and How Does It Work?
+What Is Inflation, and How Does It Work?

-Inflation represents changes in prices of services and goods throughout the economy.
+Inflation represents changes in the prices of services and goods throughout the economy.
 The way the government measures inflation is by comparing the current cost of goods and services to prices in previous years.

 Inflation weakens the purchasing power of the dollar, as consumers have to pay more for things than they did in previous months and years.
 Inflation can also deflate the value of cash held in savings accounts.